 Springfield, Massachusetts is regularly listed among the worst cities for asthma and allergies in the United States.
 It’s reported that asthma affects 16 percent of the population (compared to 10.8 percent in the state) and 20 percent of schoolchildren in Springfield Public Schools.

 Why is Springfield’s asthma rate so high?
 It’s a combination of factors, including air quality.
-The city sits in a valley in western Massachusetts and air pollution arrives from the south and west, coming from as far away as New York and Pennsylvania.
+The city sits in a valley in western Massachusetts.
+Air pollution arrives from the south and west, coming from as far away as New York and Pennsylvania.
 Two major highways cross through residential neighborhoods, many with homes more than 75 years old.

-“Air pollution settles in our valley,” says Sarita Hudson, manager of the Pioneer Valley Asthma Coalition, which brings together healthcare organizations, public health agencies, community groups and others to address asthma in Springfield and other towns in western Massachusetts.
+“Air pollution settles in our valley,” says Sarita Hudson, manager of the Pioneer Valley Asthma Coalition.
+The Coalition brings together healthcare organizations, public health agencies, community groups and others to address asthma in Springfield and other towns in western Massachusetts.
 “There’s traffic-related air pollution.
-And with older homes, there are problems with mold, pests and poor ventilation,” which can trigger asthma symptoms.
+And with older homes, there are problems with mold, pests and poor ventilation, which can trigger asthma.”

 A series of unusual weather events in recent years, including a deadly, destructive tornado in June 2011 and a major snowstorm five months later, convinced the city to be more proactive on climate change.

-The Pioneer Valley Asthma Coalition partnered with Springfield Climate Justice Coalition and is working with the city on climate action programs that take into account the needs of residents and businesses.
-Hudson gives presentations on how people with asthma and allergies are impacted by climate change.
+The Pioneer Valley Asthma Coalition partnered with Springfield Climate Justice Coalition.
+It is working with the city on climate action programs that take into account the needs of residents and businesses.
+Hudson gives presentations on how people with asthma and allergies are affected by climate change.

 Continued grant funding is key to sustaining progress, she says.

 “The fact that we have been directly impacted in this area makes climate change more real to people,” she adds.
-“We’ve worked very hard to raise awareness of asthma and how to address triggers.
-People with asthma are thinking, ‘Climate change will impact me more.’
+“We have worked very hard to raise awareness of asthma and address triggers.
+People with asthma are thinking, ‘Climate change will impact me.’
 The air quality and air pollution here has made people receptive to this issue.”